 Whenever the actual cost of performing the Repowering assessment exceeds the Repowering assessment deposit, the invoice will direct the Interconnection Customer to pay the excess amount, and the Interconnection Customer shall pay the undisputed amount in accordance with the invoice within thirty (30) calendar days.
 If the Interconnection Customer fails to timely pay the actual costs exceeding the deposit and such costs have not been disputed, the Project will no longer be considered to be in good standing by the CAISO.
 The CAISO is not obligated to continue to conduct the assessment unless and until the Interconnection Customer has paid all undisputed amounts.

-The Interconnection Customer shall be refunded any portion of its Repowering assessment deposit, including interest earned at the rate provided for in the interest-bearing account from the date of deposit to the date of completion of the assessment that exceeds the costs incurred by the CAISO, Participating TOs, and/or third parties, as applicable, have already incurred on the Interconnection Customer’s behalf to perform the assessment.
+The Interconnection Customer shall be refunded any portion of its Repowering assessment deposit (including interest earned at the rate provided for in the interest-bearing account from the date of deposit to the date of completion of the assessment) that exceeds the costs the CAISO, Participating TOs, and/or third parties, as applicable, have already incurred on the Interconnection Customer’s behalf to perform the assessment.
 In the event that the Interconnection Customer withdraws its Repowering request prior to completion of the assessment, the Interconnection Customer shall be refunded any portion of its Repowering assessment deposit (including interest earned at the rate provided for in the interest-bearing account from the date of deposit to the date of the Interconnection Customer’s withdrawal) that exceeds the costs the CAISO, Participating TOs, and third parties have incurred on the Interconnection Customer’s behalf.

 Optional Draft Review of Affidavit